InfiniTimeOrg/InfiniTime/doc/openOCD.md

 source [find target/nrf52.cfg]
 ```
-This file specifies to OpenOCD which debugger and target it will be connected to..
+This file specifies to OpenOCD which debugger and target it will be connected to.

 Then, we use various *user files* to use OpenOCD to flash InfiniTime binary files.